Modern History Playlist

 Both August Offer (1940) and Cripps Mission (1942) were dismissed by Gandhi with the same metaphor of a 'post-dated cheque'.

-The secret Congress Radio (1940–41) inspired people during Individual Satyagraha and later became crucial in Quit India Movement.
+The Congress Radio (1940–41) inspired people during Individual Satyagraha and later became crucial in Quit India Movement.

 Mains Key Points